 The person conducting the inquiry should consider the use to which information that is to be gathered is likely to be put at the conclusion of the inquiry and, as far as practicable, ensure that the information would be appropriate for that use.
-For example, if it is likely that the information will be needed as evidence in legal proceedings, the information should, where practicable, meet the requirements for admissibility as evidence in those proceedings (see 5.2).
+For example, if it is likely that the information will be needed as evidence in legal proceedings, the information should, where practicable, meet the requirements for admissibility as evidence in those proceedings (see 6.2).
 If this is the case the person appointed to conduct an inquiry should seek expert guidance on the admissibility of evidence before starting to gather information.

-4.8.
-Nature of the inquiry to guide information gathering methods used
+5.8 Nature of the inquiry to guide information gathering methods used

-Given the wide range of matters relating to the "administration or management" of government sector agencies that could potentially fall within the Commissioner's power of inquiry, the conduct of inquiries may differ significantly from case to case.
+Given the wide range of matters relating to the 'administration or management' of government sector agencies that could potentially fall within the Commissioner's power of inquiry, the conduct of inquiries may differ significantly from case to case.

 Not every inquiry will necessitate the use of all or any of the information gathering powers available to the person conducting the inquiry.
 Coercive information gathering powers may be used to the extent necessary to conduct the inquiry fairly, effectively and efficiently.
+Where appropriate, an inquiry may be conducted on the papers, that is, based on documentary evidence only.